Schedule C form: What it is and how to file for your business

 Limited liability company (LLC)

-An LLC is a legally separate business entity that’s created by filing paperwork with the applicable state government.
-An LLC can have any number of members, but if there's only one, it’s treated by default as a disregarded entity, which means it’s not considered as an entity that’s separate from its owner, and it doesn’t file its own tax return.
-So unless you elect to have your LLC taxed as a corporation, taxes are handled on your personal tax return through Schedule C.
+An LLC is a legally separate business entity that's created by filing paperwork with the applicable state government.
+An LLC can have any number of members, but if there's only one, the IRS treats it by default as a disregarded entity for income tax purposes, which means it is not considered separate from its owner and does not file its own income tax return.

 Information you provide on Schedule C